BART-based inference for Poisson processes: Simulation Study on Synthetic Data

 \section{Simulation Study on Synthetic Data}

-We first carried out a simulation study on synthetic data to illustrate the performance of Algorithm~\ref{alg:MH} to estimate the intensity of one dimensional and two dimensional inhomogeneous Poisson processes.
+We carried out a simulation study on synthetic data to illustrate the performance of Algorithm~\ref{alg:MH} to estimate first the intensity of one dimensional and two dimensional inhomogeneous Poisson processes and finally the intensity of multidimensional Poisson processes.

-We simulate realizations of Poisson processes on the domain $[0,1)^d$ for $d\in \{1,2\}$ via thinning \citep{lewis1979simulation}.
+We simulate realizations of Poisson processes on the domain $[0,1)^d$ for $d\in \{1,2,3,4,5\}$ via thinning \citep{lewis1979simulation}.
 The hyperparameters of the model (for the trees and the leaf intensities) are fixed as described in Section~\ref{sec:hyperparameters}.
 We initially randomly generate $m$ trees of zero depth.
 The probabilities of the proposals in Algorithm~\ref{alg2} are set to: $P(\text{GROW})=P(\text{PRUNE})=0.4$ and $P(\text{CHANGE})=0.2$.
-A testing set $\{z_i\}$ is defined by uniformly sampling 10000 points in the domain $[0,1)^d$.
+A set $\{z_i\}$ is defined by uniformly sampling points in the domain $[0,1)^d$.

-We run 3 parallel chains of the same length for at least 100000 iterations in order to increase our confidence in the results.
-However, our algorithm works well with around 10000 iterations (see section E).
+We run 3 parallel chains of the same length.
 We discard their first halves treating the second halves as a sample from the target distribution.
-We assess chain convergence using the Gelman-Rubin convergence diagnostic~\citep{gelman1992inference} applied to the estimated intensity for each point of the testing set, as well as trace plots and autocorrelation plots for some points of the testing set.
+We assess chain convergence using the Gelman-Rubin convergence diagnostic~\citep{gelman1992inference} applied to the estimated intensity for each point of the set $\{z_i\}$ , as well as trace plots and autocorrelation plots for some points of the testing set.

 At each state $t$ of a simulated chain we estimate the intensity for each point $z_i$ by a product of trees denoted as